Letter Cakes Recipe Tutorial

 Why make this cake?

-Ingredients and substitues
+Ingredients and substitutes

-- Flour - I highly recommend all-purpose flour for this cake.
-The butter adds stability while the oil keeps it moist, yet, light and airy.
+- Flour – I highly recommend all-purpose flour for this cake.
+The butter adds stability while the oil keeps it moist yet light and airy.

-- Fat - I am using a combination of butter for that rich flavor and oil as it keeps the cake moist.
-While you can use all butter, I do not recommend all oil as it can cause the fruit to sink.
+- Fat – I am using a combination of butter for that rich flavor and oil, as it keeps the cake moist.
+While you can use all butter, I do not recommend all oil, as it can cause the fruit to sink.

-- Sour cream - Gives a nice soft crumb and texture to the cake.
+- Sour cream – Gives a nice soft crumb and texture to the cake.
 You can also make homemade sour cream.
-Of course, Greek yogurt is often a great substitute to sour cream as well.
+Of course, Greek yogurt is often a great substitute for sour cream as well.

 - Vanilla – You can use vanilla extract, bean paste, and vanilla sugar.